pgillan145/synkler/README.md

     $HOME/.config/synkler/synkler.conf
     /etc/synkler.conf
 ```
-... or call synkler with the configuration file as command line argument:
+... or call synkler with the configuration file as a command line argument:
 ```
     $ synkler --config /location/of/synkler/config.file
 ```